Assessment of Accessible Facilities

 Where the number of applicants for tickets is greater than the number of tickets available, allocation of the tickets will be by first-come first-served basis.

-As the club has taken over running away coach travel from the supporters' club, the disabled coach may be booked via the commercial centre on 0871 226 1905, or by emailing firstname.lastname@example.org.
+As the club has taken over running away coach travel from the supporters' club, the coach for disabled supporters may be booked via the commercial centre on 0871 226 1905, or by emailing firstname.lastname@example.org.

 Spectator Viewing areas